salik-anwer/shopcart/README.md

 # shopcart
-A simple shopping list and shipping cart in NextJS
+A simple shopping list and shopping cart with wishlist in NextJS